 Having finalized the most important component, the next thing to pick was the Motherboard.
 Both the CPUs I discussed earlier are Coffee Lake processors so their motherboards would be the same.
 Again, for mining only, you don’t need a fancy motherboard with RGB, etc. A normal one with a good number of PCIe slots would do the job.
 As we chose an Intel CPU we have to choose a motherboard with Intel chipset.
 Intel’s entry-level chipset is H310.
 It has other chipsets that are expensive and good for gaming, namely, H370, B360, Z370, and Z390.
 A good entry-level motherboard with 6PCIe slots is the Gigabyte H310 D3.
 It’s cheap and even has an M.2 slot.
 Having said that, I went with Gigabyte Aorus Z370 Ultra Gaming motherboard as it was the latest back then when I was building my PC, had all the bells and whistles, was cheaper than others with the same features, and finally, had great reviews online.
 It has PCIe 3rd gen, M.2 slot, USB 3.1, RGB lighting, and the list goes on.
 However, if you’re building your gaming PC now then you can go with the Gigabyte Z390 motherboards.
 The main reason why Z370/Z390 is better than the other chipsets for gaming is that this supports overclocking whereas others do not.
 So, to recapitulate, if you’re only mining, go with H310 motherboards or else go with Z370/Z390.
 The H310 are not only cheaper to buy but they also consume less power than the rest.

 Next comes RAM, no not me but the memory.
 You can go with an RGB RAM if you desire the aesthetics of a pure gaming PC or any decent RAM would do.
 For mining, just one 8 GB RAM is enough but for gaming, the more RAM the better.
-I went with a single Corsair Vengeance 8 GB RAM but would soon upgrade to 16 GB Corsair Vengeance RGB Pro once I am done with mining.
+I went with a single Corsair Vengeance 8 GB RAM but would soon upgrade to 32 GB Corsair Vengeance RGB Pro once I am done with mining.
+(Update on 10th July: I now have the 32 gigs RGB RAMs)

 The CPU, Motherboard, RAM are all secondary when it comes to mining.
 The pivotal component of all is the GPU.
 This is where mining happens so we have to choose carefully.
 You can know how much profit each GPU can make on Nicehash Profitability Calculator.
 The more GPU power you have the more profit, however, GPU prices have surged since mining became prolific.
 Moreover, websites have a cap per person on the number of GPUs you can order.
 I went with three Gigabyte GTX 1080 G1 Gaming as these were the latest back then and had RBG fusion but now you can go with the RTX 2080 models.
 You can also see which coin to mine and the respective profit the GTX 1080 can make and the RTX 2080 can on whattomine.com.